chizkidd/paper-trail/README.md

 ````

 ### Sparse keyword matching
 Using TF-IDF with bigrams.
 This captures exact phrases and technical terminology.

-The combined score:
+The weighted combined score:

 ```python
 score = α * dense_similarity + (1 - α) * tfidf_similarity